-In 1977, one forward-thinking judge took an ecological disaster—the poisoning of the James River by Allied Chemical—and turned it into a great environmental-protection legacy.
-The $8 million payment made by Allied would go on to fund the game-changing Virginia Environmental Endowment.
+"Blueprint for Going Green" tells the true story of how an ecological disaster In 1977 - the poisoning of the James River by Allied Chemical - and how that disaster was turned into a great environmental - protection legacy.
+An $8 million payment made by Allied Chemical would go on to fund the game-changing Virginia Environmental Endowment (VEE) and this was the beginning of something great for Virginia.

 In 1977, an ecological disaster on the James River led to the creation of the Virginia Environmental Endowment, which offers grants to support environmental protection.